kolkhis/tech-notes/misc/data_structures.md

 They are crucial for writing efficient algorithms and are a common topic in technical interviews.

-## Why Learn Data Structures?

-* Efficiency: Proper data structures can make your code run faster and consume less memory.
+Proper data structures can make your code run faster and consume less memory.
-* Code Organization: They help in organizing your code in a cleaner and more modular way.
+They help in organizing your code in a cleaner and more modular way.

-* Problem-solving: Knowing the right data structure to use can often lead to more efficient solutions to problems.
+Knowing the right data structure to use can often lead to more efficient solutions to problems.
-* Technical Interviews: They are a common topic in coding interviews.
+They are a common topic in coding interviews.

 ## Types of Data Structures